Recording Connection student Jeff Riggs attends Latin Grammys with Legends mentor Rafa Sardina

-Having completed both the Audio Engineering and Advanced Audio programs with Luis, when the opportunity arose to apply for the Learn from Legends Program and train with industry legend Rafa Sardina (who has 17 Grammys to his name!)
+Having completed both the Audio Engineering and Advanced Audio programs with Luis, when the opportunity arose to apply for the Learn from Legends Workshop and train with industry legend Rafa Sardina (who has 17 Grammys to his name!)
 Jeff felt he was up to the challenge.
 Speaking of learning under Rafa’s tutelage over the past few months, Jeff says:

 It’s really intense because he works so fast.
 The guy he is, you know, he’ll mix a session and do a quick mix session with over, I want to say, over 60-70 tracks.
 And he’ll have it, you know, all the way complete within an hour.
 So I mean, the speed that he works at, you can just tell that he’s been doing this for a very long time.
 He also tells me about things to do and things not to do in terms of, you know, just being professional.”

 Session after session, Jeff is always on-point, absorbing what Rafa’s doing and assisting in any way possible.
 Although he didn’t know it, just showing up and putting in the time and work, day after day was making an impression on his mentor.
 A few months ago, Rafa casually mentioned that he was going to the Latin Grammys and asked Jeff if he wanted to go along.